 Sutter’s investments help ensure that patients do not have to travel unreasonable distances to see a doctor or delay essential health services, and they have access to comprehensive medical facilities and leading specialists if and when they need them.

 Opening Up Access to Innovation: Sutter Health’s telepsychiatry and EKO telecardiology provide patients access to care in communities who may not have specialists immediately available.
 Sutter’s Electronic ICU (the first of its kind on the West Coast and only the second eICU in the nation) offers patients 24/7 access to an expert team of doctors and nurses specially trained in mental health and intensive care.

-Sutter Health’s integrated model of care makes it possible to provide these services to many rural Californians who may not otherwise have access to them.
+Sutter Health’s integrated model of care makes it possible to provide these services to many rural communities who may not otherwise have access to them.

-Sutter Health is able to step in and support patients across our hospitals, clinics and home health care services during emergencies and disasters, like wildfires, because our integrated network allows us to quickly shift and provide critical resources at any given time.
+Sutter Health is able to step in and support patients across our hospitals, clinics and home health care services during emergencies and disasters because our integrated network allows us to quickly shift and provide critical resources at any given time.

-During Sonoma County’s recent Kincade fire, Sutter’s integrated network proved crucial.
+During Sonoma County’s Kincade fire in 2019, Sutter’s integrated network proved crucial.
 Sutter was able to efficiently and safely move patients out of Sutter Santa Rosa Regional Hospital to other nearby hospitals where providers continued to provide seamless care.
 Our network also allowed staff to quickly contact patients and coordinate care.
 From filling prescriptions and rescheduling appointments to keeping vital chemotherapy infusions on track, Sutter works to ensure patients have continuity of care, even during emergencies.

 Read more about how the Sutter Health team acted swiftly to support patients during recent wildfires: